Tomelia1999/lava-network-RPC/agent_docs/activeContext.md

 # Active Context: Lava RPC Monitor Backend

+## Active Context

-## What You're Working On Now
+### What We're Working On Now

-Currently, the task is to understand the existing state of the `@lava-rpc-monitor/backend` package.
-This involves analyzing its file structure, dependencies, and implemented functionalities to provide a summary of achievements.
+The current focus is on understanding the existing codebase of the Lava Network RPC monitoring tool.
+The user intends to ask questions about specific code sections to clarify their purpose.
+Based on these explanations, the user may want to remove unnecessary code or components.

-## Recent Changes
+### Recent Changes

-This is the initial analysis phase.
-No code changes have been made to the backend package itself yet.
-The primary activity has been file examination and documentation (Memory Bank creation).
+The project is reported to be fully functional and "runs as expected."

-## Next Steps
+### Next Steps

+1. The user will provide snippets or paths to code they want to understand.
-1. Complete the initial assessment of the `@backend` package.
+2. I will explain the purpose of the specified code.
-2. Populate the remaining Memory Bank files (`systemPatterns.md`, `techContext.md`, `progress.md`) with information gathered about the backend.
-3. Await further instructions from the user regarding development tasks for the backend.
+3. If the code appears unnecessary for the project's core requirements (as defined in `productContext.md` and `instructions.text`), I will suggest its removal.
+4. The user will decide whether to act on the suggestions.

 ## Current Focus: Frontend UI/UX Enhancement